DolorHunter/W3Notepad/computerarchitecture/chep1.md

 * Personal Mobile Device\(PMD\)
   * BaIery operated
   * Connects to the Internet
-  * Hundreds ofdollars
+  * Hundreds of dollars
-  * Smart phones, tablets, lectronicglasses
+  * Smart phones, tablets, electronic glasses
-* Cloud compucng
+* Cloud computing
   * Warehouse Scale Computers\(WSC\)
   * Sogware as a Service\(SaaS\)
   * Porcon of sogware run on a PMD and a porcon run in the Cloud